 - 525X microscope and CMOS camera for image acquisition, display, and end pointing

-In order to become a qualified user Ion Mill, you need to follow each of these steps in the order as listed here:
+In order to become a qualified user on the Fischione Model 1061 SEM Mill, you need to follow each of these steps in the order as listed here:

 - Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.